-- Incurable insanity: this reason for divorce, found in California Family Code Section 2310, can be taken into account by a judge only if there is an official proof of mental incapacity.
+- Incurable insanity: this reason for divorce, found in CA Family Code Section 2310, can be taken into account by a judge only if there is an official proof of mental incapacity.
 One of the parties must show medical certificates or other evidence confirming that the partner has incurable mental health problems.

 Evidently, annulment requirements in California are much stricter than the divorce requirements in this state.

 Timing of Annulment vs. Divorce

 There are specific time limits when it comes to filing and waiting for a decision on annulment and divorce in CA.

 How Long Does an Annulment Take in California

 To get an annulment, it is important not only to provide evidence to prove the invalidity of the marriage, but also to observe the time limits for applying to the court:

 - In California, a spouse has four years to file for an annulment from the date of marriage if the other party forced the marriage.

 - The same California annulment time limit of four years also applies to fraud: the countdown starts from the day the deception was discovered.